warden-protocol/wardenprotocol/docs/docs/learn/transaction-flow.md

 ```

-## Requesting a Signature
+## Signature request flow

-The flow for requesting a signature is similar to the flow for requesting a new
+The flow for requesting a signature includes the following steps:

-key.
+1. A Client creates a `SignatureRequest`, specifying these details:

+    - Raw data bytes
+    - The private key ID
+    - The Intent ID

-The client sends a `MsgNewSignatureRequest` transaction to a Node containing the
+2. The Client sends a `MsgNewSignatureRequest` transaction to a Node.

-raw data bytes to be signed and the Key to use.
+3. The Node checks user Intents with the Intent Engine.
+The transaction gets included in a block and broadcasted to the P2P-network.
+All nodes in the network reach consensus on the validity of the transaction and re-evaluate the Intent check.

+4. The Keychain queries a Node for pending requests.
+It picks up the `SignatureRequest`, identified by its unique ID.

+5. The Keychain fulfils the request.
+The MPC network generates a signature using the specified private key.
+Different Keychain operators use different methods to do it.

-The Keychain responsible for that Key will see a pending signature request and
+6. The Keychain sends a `FulfilSignatureRequest` with the signature to the Node.
-will pick it up.
-The Keychain signs the data using the private key and sends a
-`FulfilSignatureRequest` to the Node containing the signature.

-The `SignatureRequest` is uniquely identified by an ID.
-The request will be
-updated with the signature once it's available.

 ```mermaid
 sequenceDiagram